 7. Have flashlights, candles, lanterns and extra batteries on hand.

 If the power goes out, you’ll need a way to see to make trips to the bathroom at night, to eat or just to keep the kids distracted when they get scared of the dark.
 Make sure you have plenty of flashlights, candles, battery-operated lanterns and alternate lighting options to last you at least a few days.
 Also, stock up on batteries.
 AA, AAA and C batteries are usually the most common.
 We typically get a set of emergency LED flashlights because they’re just as bright and don’t use up as much battery juice.
 After a hurricane, the power can be out for 1-2 weeks at least, so make sure you have enough to be prepared for the worst.

 8. Buy a weather radio.

 Keep a hand crank or battery operated radio on hand so you can stay up to date with weather reports.
 You’ll probably be able to use your cell phone at least until the storm hits, but once the power is out, the battery dies or signal drops due to the storm, you’ll be completely in the dark.
-Make sure you have a back up device, like a weather radio, to keep you informed.
+Make sure you have a back up device, like an emergency hand-crank weather radio, to keep you informed.

 9. Keep your devices charged.

 More than likely, you’re going to lose power at some point.
 Make sure you charge your kids tablets so they have something to do when the storm gets scary or the house is dark.
 Charge your cell phones so you can maintain what might be your only lifeline or way to check in with family and friends throughout the storm.
-You can also use a portable rechargeable battery to keep your devices charged long after the power has gone out.
+You can also use a portable battery charger to keep your devices charged long after the power has gone out.

 10. Stock medical supplies.